 The second round of the Solar Prize ran concurrently with the first round, which ended September 24, 2019, at Solar Power International, where Round 3 of the Solar Prize was announced that day.

 On March 30, 2020, 10 teams representing eight states were selected to receive $100,000 in cash, plus $75,000 in vouchers that can be redeemed at National Laboratories and other qualified partner facilities.
-These teams will present their innovations at a final demonstration day event in late July 2020.
+These teams presented their innovations at a final demonstration day on August 27, 2020.

 American-Made Solar Prize Round 2 Finalists and Semifinalists

-SunFlex Solar (Finalist)—Back-Contacted Silicon Modules at the Cost of Passivated Emitter and Rear Contact
+SunFlex Solar (Winner)—Back-Contacted Silicon Modules at the Cost of Passivated Emitter and Rear Contact

 Location: Tempe, AZ

 Project Summary: This Arizona State University team is replacing high-cost copper back-sheets used in standard back-contacted silicon cells with lower-cost aluminum.

 Project Summary: This team is working to eliminate heating and degradation of cells in a module to reduce the impact of shading and soiling on power output, and design a replicable micro-factory model to produce modules.

 Taka Solar (Finalist)—Advanced Bifacial Panel

 Project Summary: Taka Solar will make an integrated solar panel and mount product for flat commercial rooftops that installs four times faster and weighs half as much as traditional installations.